zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_granular.rst

 2. *radius* : :math:`k_{s}`
 3. *area* : :math:`h_{s}`

 If the *heat* keyword is not specified, the model defaults to *none*.
+All heat models calculate an additional pairwise quantity accessible by the single() function (described below) which is the heat conducted between the two particles.

 For *heat* *radius*, the heat
 :math:`Q` conducted between two particles is given by